GlucoseDAO/glucose_data_processing/README.md

 - **Anomaly Detection**: Identify unusual glucose patterns
 - **Sequence Modeling**: LSTM, GRU, or Transformer models
 - **Classification**: Event type prediction or risk assessment

+### When to Use Glucose-Only Mode

+The `--glucose-only` option is particularly useful for:

+- **Pure Glucose Analysis**: When you only need glucose time-series data
+- **Simplified Models**: For models that don't require insulin or carb information
+- **Data Reduction**: When working with large datasets and need to reduce file size
+- **Glucose Forecasting**: For models focused exclusively on glucose prediction
+- **Research Applications**: When studying glucose patterns without confounding variables

+### Use Cases for Each Format

+**Standard Format** (all fields):

+- Multi-variate time series analysis
+- Models that consider insulin and carb effects
+- Comprehensive diabetes management applications
+- Research requiring full context

+**Glucose-Only Format**:

+- Pure glucose forecasting models
+- Anomaly detection in glucose patterns
+- Simplified time series analysis
+- Educational or demonstration purposes

 ## 🤝 Contributing